 Asian Short-Clawed Otters have two layers of fur; a short, dense layer which traps air and insulates, and a longer, silky layer which is waterproof.

-Outside you can get up close and personal with our resident Asian Short Clawed Otters, Apricot and Harris.
-Watch as they splash about in their Otter River and snack on their favourite treats - Peanuts!
+Outside you can get up close and personal with our resident Asian Short Clawed Otter, Harris.
+Watch as he splashes about in the Otter River and snacks on his favourite treats - Peanuts!

 UNDERWATER VIEWING AREAS

 Get up close to our fantastic creatures with our underwater viewing areas!
 We have three incredible

 underwater viewing areas located in our Southern Sea Lion Pool, our Seal Rescue Centre and at Penguin Beach.